GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 * **Sparse matrix** is number of bytes needed to store one matrix element in the sparse matrix.
 * **Fill ratio** is maximal percentage of the nonzero matrix elements until which the sparse matrix can perform better.

+The multidiagonal matrix type is especially suitable for the finite difference method or similar numerical methods for solution of the partial differential equations.

-## Indexing of nonzero matrix elements in sparse matrices <a name="indexing_of_nonzero_matrix_elements_in_sparse_matrices"></a>
+## Indexing of nonzero matrix elements in sparse matrices<a name="indexing_of_nonzero_matrix_elements_in_sparse_matrices"></a>

-The sparse matrix formats usualy, in the first step, compress the matrix rows by omitting the zero matrix elements as follows
+The sparse matrix formats usually, in the first step, compress the matrix rows by omitting the zero matrix elements as follows

 \f[
 \left(